Grants and Scholarships

 CHS Foundation provides scholarships to K-12 teachers to attend the National Agriculture in the Classroom Conference each year.
 The scholarship covers a $435 early conference registration for teachers selected.
 The application becomes available on this page in mid-January and the deadline for applications is early March.
 Recipients are notified in mid-March before the early registration deadline in mid-April.
 To learn more about teachers selected to receive CHS scholarships to attend the 2018 National Agriculture in the Classroom Conference in Maine in June read CHS Scholarship Press Release.

 Students in kindergarten through 12th grade will learn their reading, writing, math, science and social studies lessons with an agricultural twist thanks to $500 in grant funding from the CHS Foundation, funded by charitable gifts from CHS Inc., and the National Agriculture in the Classroom Organization (NAITCO).
-Sixteen projects involving pollination activities, innovative hydroponics growing systems and classroom embryology initiatives were selected for funding from more than 90 highly competitive applications submitted.
+Fifteen projects involving biofuel development, classroom embryology initiatives, innovative aquaponics and hydroponics growing systems were selected for funding from more than 90 highly competitive applications submitted.

 More Details »